tangentsoft/pidp8i/doc/os8pkg.md

 using, and constrains the device specification.

 os8pkg Flags an error if the line in `outputs:` fails to meet the constraints.

+### Examples

+#### verify

+Without the verbose option set, the output names the package and the target image.
+If successful, there is no other output.

+    $ bin/os8pkg verify e8
+    Verifying package e8 on /Users/wdc/src/pidp8i/trunk/bin/v3d.rk05

+With the verbose option set, the individual files are reported on:

+    $ bin/os8pkg -v verify e8
+    Verifying package e8 on /Users/wdc/src/pidp8i/trunk/bin/v3d.rk05
+    Successful verify of SYS:E8.SV
+    Successful verify of DSK:E8CMDS.TX
+    Successful verify of DSK:E8SRCH.TX

 [os8run]:  https://tangentsoft.com/pidp8i/doc/trunk/os8-run.md